Akuli/teek/docs/extras.rst

 Extras
 ======

-.. module:: pythotk.extras
+.. module:: teek.extras

 Big tkinter projects often have their own implementations of some commonly needed things that tkinter doesn't come with.
-The ``pythotk.extras`` module contains a collection of them.
+The ``teek.extras`` module contains a collection of them.

-To use the extras, ``import pythotk as tk`` is not enough; that doesn't import any extras.
-This is good because most pythotk programs don't need the extras, and for them, ``import pythotk as tk`` may run a little bit faster if it doesn't import the extras.
+To use the extras, ``import teek as tk`` is not enough; that doesn't import any extras.
+This is good because most teek programs don't need the extras, and for them, ``import teek as tk`` may run a little bit faster if it doesn't import the extras.
 Instead, you typically need to do something like this to use the extras::

-    import pythotk as tk
+    import teek as tk
-    from pythotk.extras import tooltips
+    from teek.extras import tooltips

     # now some code that uses tooltips.set_tooltip

-.. module:: pythotk.extras.tooltips
+.. module:: teek.extras.tooltips

 tooltips
 --------

-This module contains a simple tooltip implementation with pythotk.
+This module contains a simple tooltip implementation with teek.

 If you have read some of IDLE's source code (if you haven't, that's good; IDLE's source code is ugly), you might be wondering what this